-The Secret Cartel Behind Every Great Writer - The Write Practice
+The Secret Cartel Behind Every Great Writer

 PRACTICE

 Finding your Cartel starts through sharing your writing and giving feedback to other writers.
 Do you have a blog post, short story, or article you’d like to get feedback on?
-Share the link to your post or a (short!) section of your short story or novel in the comments section (750 words or less, please).
+Share the link to your post or a (short!) section of your short story or novel in practice box below (750 words or less, please).
+Or set a timer for 15 minutes and write about your ideal Cartel.

 Then, read the work of the other writers who shared and give your feedback.
 Try to mention two things you liked and one thing you didn’t like about their piece.